The Adventures of Sinbad: Planned third season

 Due to the success of the show, a third and final season was planned, but a contract dispute led to the series' cancellation.
 According to Ed Naha, had the third season been made, Rumina would return after a year of absence with a renewed desire to kill Sinbad.
 Bryn would have been infected with an incubus, and the crew takes her to a healer, believing him to be Dim Dim, only to find out it's actually a now deformed Turok, who would remain a neutral character throughout the season and possibly be the one who would destroy Rumina, thus; freeing Dermott from her spell.
 It would also reveal that Bryn is Turok's daughter and Rumina's younger sister.
 The series finale would have also put a close to the mystery of the Rainbow Bracelets.

-DVD Releases
+Home media

-Entertainment One released season 1 of The Adventures of Sinbad on DVD in Region 1 (Canada only) on May 25, 2004.
-As of 2010, this release is now out of print.
+Entertainment One released season 1 on DVD on May 25, 2004.

 Alliance Home Entertainment has released both seasons on DVD in Canada.